We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-For the most part, you can treat ingrown toenails at home.
-However, sometimes they cause complications that could make medical treatment necessary.
-You are at higher risk of such complications if you have diabetes or other conditions that cause poor circulation.
+You can treat ingrown toenails at home.
+However, they can cause complications that might require medical treatment.
+Your risk of complications is higher if you have diabetes or other conditions that cause poor circulation.

-- cutting toenails incorrectly: The toenail should be cut straight across.
-Angling the sides of the nail can encourage the nail to grow into the skin.
+- cutting toenails incorrectly (Cut straight across, since angling the sides of the nail can encourage the nail to grow into the skin.)

 - irregular, curved toenails

-- footwear that places a lot of pressure on the big toes: Pressure can be from shoes that are too tight, narrow, or flat for your feet.
-Socks and stockings that are too tight can also lead to ingrown toenails.
+- footwear that places a lot of pressure on the big toes, such as socks and stockings that are too tight or shoes that are too tight, narrow, or flat for your feet

 - poor posture

-- improper foot hygiene, where feet aren’t kept dry and clean
+- improper foot hygiene, such as not keeping your feet clean or dry

-- skin next to the nail becomes tender, swollen, or hard
+- skin next to the nail becoming tender, swollen, or hard

 If your toe becomes infected, symptoms may include: